 What is the difference between cast and extruded acrylic?

-In contrast, extruded acrylic is only available in limited colors, with a thickness of 1.5 to 25 mm (sheets) and 30 µm – 1 mm (films).
+In contrast, extruded acrylic is only available in limited colours, with a thickness of 1.5 to 25 mm (sheets) and 30 µm – 1 mm (films).
 Compared to GS, XT is cheaper.
 The thickness tolerance of extruded acrylic is smaller.
 As the density of the material is lower, it can be cut faster or with less laser power.
 The engraving result does not show a visually appealing matting, a sharp ridge occurs at the exit point of the laser during laser cutting.